 A few months back, I switched jobs within the same company.
 It was a lateral move.
 I’ve been using that move as an opportunity to re-focus on my career and soul-search on early retirement and other goals.
-The conclusion I’m coming to is to stay on-course (lucky for you fine readers ha ha!) towards early retirement in early 2020.
+My epiphany is to stay the course towards early retirement in late 2019.
+Dress for success?
+Why should I care, or you either??

 Although I have a great boss, great colleagues, decent pay and work environment, there’s a strong pull back to the idea of working on projects and endeavors of my own choosing.
 Simply put, I still yearn for work that isn’t tied to that compact little cubicle.